kjepo/camelog/README.md

 to rise, the main burner may switch off.
 As the room temperature falls the main burner will light again.

-- If the pilot is extinguished during use of the stove, you *must* wait ten minutes before repeating the ignition procedure.
+- If the pilot is extinguished during use of the stove, you <i>must</i>
+wait ten minutes before repeating the ignition procedure.

 - To turn the main burner off, keeping the pilot flame lit, turn the